 The Design-Builder's compensation shall consist of the Design-Build Fee bid by selected Offeror.
 In addition, the Design-Builder shall be entitled to recover at cost and without mark-up: (i) its design costs, as defined in Sections 2.11.1(f) and 3.4.6, and (ii) its Costs of General Conditions as is defined in Section 2.11.2; subject, however, to the Design Budget and the Maximum Cost of General Conditions proposed by the selected Offeror which limits shall serve as a cap on the Design Budget and the Cost of General Conditions, respectively.
-The Design-Builder shall only be entitled to Fifty percent (50%) of the Preconstruction Fee if the Design-Builder and the Department are unable to agree to a GMP, as set forth in more detail in the Design-Build Agreement.
+The Design-Builder shall only be entitled to fifty percent (50%) of the Preconstruction Fee if the Design-Builder and the Department are unable to agree to a GMP, as set forth in more detail in the Design-Build Agreement.
 Entitlement to the Design-Build Fee shall be determined as described more fully below.

-- 2.12.1 Base Design-Build Fee.
+2.12.1 Base Design-Build Fee.
 The Design-Build Fee shall be divided into two categories.
-Seventy percent (70%) of the Design-Build Fee shall be referred to as the ("Base Design-Build Fee") and the remaining Thirty percent (30%) (10% being at risk for on-time performance, 10% being at risk for on-budget performance, and 10% being at risk for economic performance) shall be at risk (the "At Risk Portion") and shall be used to establish and fund the award fee pool (the "Award Fee Pool").
-The Base Design-Build Fee shall be paid in monthly progress payments with Fifteen percent (15%) of the Base Design-Build Fee being allocated to the Preconstruction Phase of the Project ("Preconstruction Fee"), Eight Five percent (85%) being allocated to the Construction Phase.
+Seventy percent (70%) of the Design-Build Fee shall be referred to as the ("Base Design-Build Fee") and the remaining thirty percent (30%) shall be at risk as described in Section 2.12.3 below (the "At Risk Portion") and shall be used to establish and fund the award fee pool (the "Award Fee Pool").
+The Base Design-Build Fee shall be paid in monthly progress payments with fifteen percent (15%) of the Base Design-Build Fee being allocated to the Preconstruction Phase of the Project ("Preconstruction Fee"), eighty five percent (85%) being allocated to the Construction Phase.
 Each of those amounts shall be paid in equal monthly installments spread over the duration of each such phase.
-To the extent that the Agreement duration is extended, the then remaining amounts of the Base Design-Build Fee will be re-allocated such that the then existing portion of the Base Design-Build Fee allocated to each phase shall be evenly spread over the then remaining duration of the phase. - 2.12.2 Maximum Cost of General Conditions.
+To the extent that the Agreement duration is extended, the then remaining amounts of the Base Design-Build Fee will be re-allocated such that the then existing portion of the Base Design-Build Fee allocated to each phase shall be evenly spread over the then-remaining duration of the phase.

+2.12.2 Maximum Cost of General Conditions.
 The Maximum Cost of General Conditions shall be the maximum amount that will be reimbursed by the Department for those costs described in Section 2.11.2.
 To the extent the Design-Builder incurs General Conditions costs in excess of the Maximum Cost of General Conditions, the Design-Builder shall not be entitled to reimbursement for such amounts.
-In such an event, the Design-Builder shall be required to adequately staff the Project. - 2.12.3 Award Fee Determination.
-The Design-Builder shall be entitled to amounts within the Award Fee Pool as follows: - a) If a GMP is agreed upon by the Design-Builder and the Department on or before November 1 2019, the Design-Builder shall earn Twenty Five percent (25%) of the At Risk Portion (i.e. 10% of the Design-Build Fee).
+In such an event, the Design-Builder shall be required to adequately staff the Project.

+2.12.3 Award Fee Determination.
+The Design-Builder shall be entitled to amounts within the Award Fee Pool as follows: